kosli-dev/labs/lab-03-build-controls.md

 Before moving to the next lab, ensure you have:

-- ✅ Created attestation scripts: `attest-app.sh`, `attest-junit.sh`, `attest-docker.sh`, `attest-sbom.sh`
-- ✅ All scripts are executable and integrated into the workflow
+- ✅ Updated workflow with attestation steps
 - ✅ Workflow runs successfully with all attestation steps passing
 - ✅ Can see artifacts in the Kosli Trail view with their fingerprints
 - ✅ Can see JUnit test results attached to the application artifact